6001 Cass Avenue

 This building was a celebration of the automobile and American ingenuity and design.
 We can revive that spirit in a way that is relevant today.

 Cass Cadillac is a historic adaptive rehabilitation and reuse of Wayne State University’s Criminal Justice Building.
 Located in Midtown’s burgeoning innovation and technology district, it provides a fitting office option in a central neighborhood.
-Additionally, it features ground floor retail and a 6,000 square foot gallery dedicated to Wayne State University’s permanent art collection.
+Additionally, it will feature ground floor retail and a 6,000 square foot gallery dedicated to Wayne State University’s permanent art collection.
 Cass & York is walkable and well-serviced by public transportation and freeways.
 Detroit’s only Amtrak station connecting the city to Chicago is blocks away.

 Cass Cadillac was built in 1920 by famed architect Albert Kahn as the Cadillac Sales and Service Building and features a magnificent second floor showroom.
 It was repurposed by Wayne State in the 1970s for their Criminal Justice department.
 With periods of ill-maintenance, the building bordered on demolition multiple times until eventually vacant.